zhoulukuan/deeplab_v2_pytorch/readme.md

 # Deeplab v2 with pytorch
 It is an reimplement of [deeplab v2](https://arxiv.org/abs/1606.00915) with pytorch when I learn pytorch.
-I get a validation performance of XX.XX% IoU( vs 75.54% in the paper) on the PASCAL VOC2012.
+I get a validation performance of 74.47% IoU(73.10% before DenseCRF) on the PASCAL VOC2012.

 ## Acknowledge
 During finishing this work, I have referenced a lot of gread work, including: